Wednesday, October 29, 2025

 If I moved it over by the garage door, I'd grow a Major Wheeler honeysuckle on it.
 The one I have below the railroad ties is lovely but in too much shade to bloom well or fill out.

-I'd keep the new little cardinal penstemon in front -- the honeysuckle needs something to hide its bottom bare stems, although that would be a red flowering vine + red flowering penstemon, too much?
+I'd keep the new little cardinal penstemon in front -- the honeysuckle needs something to hide its bottom bare stems, although that would be a red flowering vine + red flowering penstemon together, too much?
 I'd keep the blue container of deep purple bush clematis at the foot of the trellis as well.

 But the trellis is rusted out and there is only one prong to set in the soil, the other is propped up with a haphazard pile of stones and a brick.